shundhammer/qdirstat/doc/DevHistory.md

     expensive in terms of performance now.
-And QDirStat does a LOT of system calls while reading directories: `opendir()` / `readdir()` for each directory in the tree and `lstat()` for every single file or directory found in the tree: My 6.8 GB root filesystem has 275,000 items total and 25,500 directories which means well over 300,000 system calls.
+And QDirStat does a LOT of system calls while reading directories: `opendir()` / `readdir()` for each directory in the tree and `lstat()` for every single file or directory found in the tree: My 6.8 GiB root filesystem has 275,000 items total and 25,500 directories which means well over 300,000 system calls.
 Every single one of them now causes kernel page tables to be cleared and restored for every switch between user space and kernel space, and that means quite some